rajpratyush/Assessment-Fampay/README.md

 <li> To allow for videos, that are not present in the database, this app when updates every 10 seconds, also updates the publishedAfter argument of the search.list function to a random number. </li>

 <li> utils.py contains the utility functions that are used in views.py to make the code more readable and understandable.</li>
 <li> Reconfigurable parameters have been added in the setup.py file.
-These parameters can be changed to see the changes reflected.<li>
+These parameters can be changed to see the changes reflected.</li>
 </ol>